History of poker: 19th century

-One modern source rejects these ancestries, as they focus on the card play in poker, which is trivial and could have been derived from any number of games or made up on general cardplay principles.
-The unique features of poker have to do with the betting, and do not appear in any known older game.
-In this view poker originated much later, in the early or mid-18th century, and spread throughout the Mississippi River region by 1800.
+Poker itself originated in the late 18th century, and had probably spread throughout the Mississippi River region by 1800.
 It was played in a variety of forms, with 52 cards, and included both straight poker and stud.
 20 card poker was a variant for two players (it is a common English practice to reduce the deck in card games when there are fewer players).
 The development of poker is linked to the historical movement that also saw the invention of commercial gambling.

 English actor Joseph Cowell reported that the game was played in New Orleans in 1829, with a deck of 20 cards, and four players betting on which player's hand was the most valuable.
 Jonathan H. Green's book, An Exposure of the Arts and Miseries of Gambling (G. B. Zieber, Philadelphia, 1843), described the spread of the game from there to the rest of the country by Mississippi riverboats, on which gambling was a common pastime.
 As it spread north along the Mississippi River and to the West during the gold rush, it is thought to have become a part of the frontier pioneer ethos.